 Nowadays, most photographers know that programs like Photomatix will produce overcooked and over processed images, which is really off-putting for landscape photography.
 It also helps that the learning curve of Photoshop is much less intimidating than it was years ago, with helpful panels and actions that assist with the exposure blending process….and new, innovative Photoshop tools that streamline this workflow.
 This helps to lower the bar for any landscape photographer to jump right into exposure blending the proper way with a very limited background in Photoshop.

-Speaking of exposure blending in Photoshop…I actually show you how to blend this image above in my future exposure blending mini-course, which is absolutely free to download!
-Stay tuned…your first video lesson will be coming shortly over email.
+Speaking of exposure blending in Photoshop…I actually show you how to blend this image above in my exposure blending course, which is part of the creativeRAW lifetime membership program.
+Click here to read more about the Lightroom and Photoshop courses included with membership!

 So to sum this up….HDR Photography is not a bad thing then?